scidsg/hushline-docs/src/prereqs/general.md

 ### 7. Create an app password

 Hush Line has a mail server installed to send encrypted messages to your email address.
 You'll need SMTP information, as well as a password.
-You should never use your main account password; instead, create app-specific passwords.
+You should never use your primary account password; instead, create app-specific passwords.
 These are purpose-made for single applications.

 From your Gmail account, click on your avatar to access your account-level options.
 Select `Manage Google Account`.